- Research & Clinical Trials

 Who can participate in a clinical trial?

 Benefits.
 Well-designed and carefully executed clinical trials allow eligible participants to play an active role in their own health care.
 Participants may gain access to new treatments before they are widely available.
 Participants also obtain expert medical care at leading health care facilities.
 Through their participation in studies, participants are helping others by contributing to medical research.

 Risks.
 There are risks to clinical trials such as adverse reactions to medications or the possibility that the treatment may not be effective for the participant.
 Some of side effects to the studies may be unpleasant, or even serious reactions.
 Every clinical trial in the U.S. must be approved and monitored by an Institutional Review Board (IRB) to assure that the risks are minimized and are worth the potential benefits.
-Many study require considerable time and effort, including multiple trips to the study site, extensive memory testing, or even complex dosage requirements.
+Many studies require considerable time and effort, including multiple trips to the study site, extensive memory testing, or even complex dosage requirements.

 Telephone: (949) 824-0008